-- In the case of competitors falling as they cross the finish line, the competitors will be assigned their finish time as per articles 316.3 or 316.4 if all the parts of their bodies are moved across the finish line without any outside assistance. - For the calculation of results all start and finish times will be recorded to at least 1/100 (0.01) precision.
+- 316.5 In the case of competitors falling as they cross the finish line, the competitors will be assigned their finish time as per articles 316.3 or 316.4 if all the parts of their bodies are moved across the finish line without any outside assistance. - 316.6 For the calculation of results all start and finish times will be recorded to at least 1/100 (0.01) precision.
 The calculated net time for each competitor is determined by subtracting the recorded start time from the recorded finish time.
 The final result for each skier will be determined to 1/10 (0.1) precision by truncating the calculated net time.
-For example, 38:24.38 becomes 38:24.3. - During the OWG, WSC, JWSC and WC, photo finish cameras must be used. - The finish referee is responsible for keeping a list of the order in which the competitors cross the finish line.
-He gives this list to the chief of timekeeping. - An electronic timing report for every FIS race must be transmitted to FIS.
+For example, 38:24.38 becomes 38:24.3. - 316.7 During the OWG, WSC, JWSC and WC, photo finish cameras must be used. - 316.8 The finish referee is responsible for keeping a list of the order in which the competitors cross the finish line.
+They give this list to the chief of timekeeping. - 316.9 An electronic timing report for every FIS race must be transmitted to FIS.